pcheras/Quant-Finance/README.md

 # Quant-Finance
-This project explores various univariate and multivariate conditional volatility models, and evaluates their performance based on their VaR forecasts.
+This project explores various univariate and multivariate conditional volatility models, and evaluates their VaR forecasts using statistical tests.